Moth Larvae in Bed (Bed Worms)

 The idea of worms and bug larvae crawling in your bed at night is enough to make you lose sleep.
 If you have them, you want to get rid of them fast.
 There are no official “bed worms” or “mattress worms,” but several types of insects that many people call by these names.
 Let’s delve into this topic a little more and see what you can do about it.

 The most common worms that you might find crawling around in your bed are carpet beetle larvae and clothes moth larvae.
 The good news is that these are not particularly harmful to humans, except for the lost sleep.

 Some people are allergic and can react to the prickly hairs on carpet worms.
-If you have these types of larvae in your bed, you can be sure that you have an infestation of adults in other home areas.
+If you have these types of larvae in your bed, you can be sure that you have an infestation of adults in other areas of your home.